Histories and historians have always been mentioning imperialism and colonialism to the point where we stopped trying to differentiate between them.

 What is Colonialism?

 Colonialism is imperialism put into action.
-It is expanding control over regions by forming areas of colonies and forcing a large number of people to move into these regions.
+It is expanding control over regions by forming areas of colonies and forcing many people to move into these regions.

 They have partial or complete political power over these colonies.
 So, this method is exercised for economic exploitation.

-It was first practised by Europeans and we have proofs of many European colonies and colonials.
+Europeans first practiced it, and we have proof of many European colonies and colonials.
 This was initially started by acquiring the merchandise business of the empire and then slowly controlling them economically.

 What is Imperialism?

-Imperialism is the idea or thought of expanding and ruling over neighbouring and weak territories.
-This can be done through soft power, like gaining economic and political power, or hard power like a military force.
+Imperialism is the idea or thought of expanding and ruling over neighboring and weak territories.
+This can be done through soft power, like gaining economic and political power, or hard power, like a military force.

-Imperialism usually looks into the political and economic development of the empire for attracting settlers instead of forcing them into rehabilitation.
+Imperialism looks into the political and economic development of the empire to attract settlers instead of forcing them into rehabilitation.

-Imperialism was practised from the 1760s and is again a concept made by the British empire.
-During the time, the expansion of the territories was funded by the economic exploitation of the colonies under the British empire.
+Imperialism was practiced in the 1760s and is again a concept made by the British Empire.
+During that time, the expansion of the territories was funded by the economic exploitation of the colonies under the British Empire.

 Main Differences Between Colonialism and Imperialism